Epidurals during labor are commonplace in the United States. Find out the pro’s/con’s, procedure, risks and benefits.

 **As always please take the advice of your physician over any advice on my blog (or frankly, anywhere on the internet).
-They know your personal circumstances and health history.**
+They know your personal circumstances and health history and can help you make the best choice for you.**

 You will still feel pressure.

-And, you should still be able to move in your bed to promote the labor process.
+And, you should still be able to move in your bed to promote the labor process and be able to push.

 One doctor said it’s like a banana, and you’re trying to slip the medicine between the peel and the banana — which is a pretty good metaphor.

 The epidural space is before your spinal cord, so the needle is not going in the same space that holds your spinal column.
-Just so you know.
+Just so you know (I know a lot of people worry about that).

 One of the “side effects” is the numbness and your legs feeling very heavy.